qddjs/qdd/README.md

 directory must not exist prior to running `qdd`.
 It will not be deleted automatically, as it would in `npm ci`.**

+If the first argument passed to `qdd` does not start with a `-`, then the command will be passed through to `npm`, as found on the `$PATH`.
+This is useful for situations where you want to use `qdd` in place of `npm` as your project management tool.
+For example, you can install a single package into your project with `qdd install package-name`.

 ### Options

 Options may either be given as environment variables of the form `QDD_OPTION` or